carsdotcom/skelebot/docs/template.md

 ```

 ### Usage
 To use the template in the scaffolding process you need only to specify the Git clone URL during the scaffolding process.
-As long as the user has access to the repository, it can be cloned and used in the scaffolding process.
+As long as the user has access to the repository, and `git` installed and available in the `$PATH`, it can be cloned and used in the scaffolding process.

 <center><< <a href="scaffolding.html">Scaffolding</a>  |  <a href="docker-host.html">Docker Host</a> >></center>